Criminal Defense Lawyer for Military Members

 world history.
 If you have been accused of committing a crime, however,

-your future is at risk.
-Depending on your charges, you may face the possibility of:
+Depending on the charges against you, you may face the possibility of:

 - Reduction in pay grade